 Overview

 - Who cares about memory models?

 - But memory-barrier.txt is incomplete!

 - Project history

+- Cat-language example: single-variable SC

 - Current status and demo

+- Not all communications relations are created equal

+- Rough rules of thumb

 Who Cares About Memory Models?